Ghostofam/Carvana_Scrapper/README.md

 # DP-Carvana Web Scraper

-A specialized web scraping tool designed to extract vehicle listings from Carvana.com based on various vehicle categories and types.
+A specialized web scraping tool designed to extract vehicle listings from Carvana.com based on various vehicle categories and types, storing data in both SQLite database and Excel formats.

 ## Project Overview

 This project is a web scraper built to automatically navigate through Carvana's website and extract vehicle listing URLs for different vehicle types and categories.
-It uses DrissionPage (a browser automation tool) along with Urban VPN for web access, and organizes the extracted data into an Excel spreadsheet.
+It uses DrissionPage (a browser automation tool) along with Urban VPN for web access, and organizes the extracted data into both a SQLite database and an Excel spreadsheet.

 ### Key Features